harshverma724/Android-Development-Java-Kotlin/README.md

 # Android-Development-Java-Kotlin-

-I'm excited to announce that I've started learning Android development using Java and Kotlin from the Udemy course "The Complete Android 15 Course - Build 82 Apps [Java & Kotlin]" as of June 26, 2024.
-This comprehensive course covers everything from the basics to advanced features of Android development.
-I'm looking forward to building a solid foundation in mobile app development and creating innovative Android applications.
+I'm thrilled to share that I have embarked on an exciting journey to master Android development using both Java and Kotlin.
+As of June 26, 2024, I have enrolled in the Udemy course, "The Complete Android 15 Course - Build 82 Apps [Java & Kotlin]."
+This comprehensive program delves deep into every aspect of Android development, from the fundamentals to the most advanced techniques.